ralagirisamy-pbs/poc-hapijs-sequelizejs-practice/README.md

 # Learning Hapi.js & Sequelize.js

-Created a simple Hapi.js server application to learn the same and Sequelize.js.
+A simple Hapi.js server application to learn the fundamental concepts of Hapi.js and Sequelize.js.

 ## Scope of the learning